ZCroninDev/to-due/README.md

 ## Description

-To-due is web application with a to-do list, task tracker, and productivity web appplication.
+To-due is a to-do list, task tracker, and productivity web appplication.

 ## Getting Started